Salman Khan: 2000–2009: Sporadic success

-2009–present: Commercial success

-He appeared in Wanted, directed by choreographer turned director Prabhu Deva.
+He appeared in Wanted (a remake of 2006 Telugu super hit film Pokiri), directed by choreographer turned director Prabhu Deva.
 The film received mixed reviews.
 Taran Adarsh from Bollywood Hungama rated it 4 of 5 stars noting, "WANTED rides on Salman Khan's star power.
 He may not be the best actor in town, but in a film like WANTED, in a role that seems like an extension of his personality, you can't think of anyone else enacting this role with flourish."
 Raja Sen from Rediff gave a rating of 2/5 and said, "The writing is both amateurish and crass, while the songs are plain hideous...Khan might be having fun, but the fact a film like Wanted underscores is how badly Bollywood needs a breed of younger leading men.
 And how the existing lot need roles that fit."
 He appeared in two other films that year, Main Aurr Mrs Khanna and London Dreams.
-Khan's first release of 2010 was Anil Sharma's film Veer.